NguyenHoangNhat-git/Coding-Agent/README.md

 # 🧠 Simple Local AI Coding Assistant

 An offline AI coding assistant that runs **locally** and integrates directly into VSCode.
-It uses a FastAPI backend with **LangGraph + Ollama** (Qwen2.5 7B by default) and a custom VSCode extension to provide code explanations, refactoring suggestions, and tool-augmented developer help — all **without sending code to the cloud**.
+It uses a FastAPI backend with **LangGraph + Ollama** and a custom VSCode extension to provide code explanations, refactoring suggestions, and tool-augmented developer help — all **without sending code to the cloud**.

 ---